grfort/projects-/README.md

-# projects
+# Portfolio
-Data Science projects
+This repository consist of a portfolio of data science projects that I have worked on as part of a Master of Science in Business Analytics course and also for my own self-learning.

 ### Project 1: Data Science Salary Estimator